|

 A distinctive plant labelled as Aloe reitzii which should have long racemes of red flowers with yellow interiors, so this is clearly something else.
 It resembles Aloe elegans.

-Rosettes of lanceolate grey-green leaves with reddish-brown marginal teeth.
+Rosettes of lanceolate grey-green succulent leaves with reddish-brown marginal teeth.
 The branched inflorescence has short, dense, cylindrical racemes of yellow flowers with exserted stamens.

 |